enwikipedia-acc/waca/CONTRIBUTING.md

 ## Code Style

 This is a work-in-progress, so feel free to put ideas forward as to coding styles.
+The current guideline is based on suggestions from team members, and the recommendations from the [PHP Framework Interop Group](http://www.php-fig.org/)

 * Files are UTF-8 encoded without a BOM ([PSR-1][1])
 * Only use long-syntax php tags: `<?php` and omit the closing tag at the end of a file. ([PSR-1][1])